agungdwiprasetyo/RPi.EIT-web/README.md

-# RaspEIT
+# RPi.EIT

-Node.js and AngularJS to visualize the image on Electrical Impedance Tomography
+Web apps Rpi.EIT using AngularJS to visualize the image on Electrical Impedance Tomography